Axyss/HoYo.Daily/README.md

 ## 🚀 Usage

 1. Log into your HoYoLab account in your browser
-2. Click on the HoyoDaily extension icon in your browser toolbar
+2. Click on the HoYoDaily extension icon in your browser toolbar
 3. Enable auto-claim for the games you want to check in daily
 4. The extension will automatically claim your daily rewards when they become available